Nonlinear Diffusion on Networks: Perturbations and Consensus Dynamics: Perturbations

 \section{Perturbations}

 A perturbation is a small `change' of the differential equations governing the system.
 The order of magnitude can be quantified by a parameter $\epsilon$, $0< \epsilon \ll 1$.
-A perturbation is called \emph{singular} if the solutions of the perturbed ODEs have a different qualitative behaviour with respect to the solutions of the unperturbed system \cite{wechselberger2020geometric}.
+A perturbation is called \emph{singular} if the solutions of the perturbed ODEs have a different qualitative behavior with respect to the solutions of the unperturbed system \cite{wechselberger2020geometric}.
 On the other hand, \emph{regular} perturbations are the ones that preserve the qualitative structure.
-For this reason, singular perturbations are the most interesting if we aim to characterise qualitatively a system.
-In appendix \ref{app:singular}, we briefly review some of the standard terminology of singular perturbations.
+For this reason, singular perturbations are the most interesting if we aim to characterize a system qualitatively.
+In Appendix \ref{app:singular}, we briefly review some of the standard terminology of singular perturbations.